Minutenreis/AlgorithmischesBeweisenLAB/Readme.md

 Note regarding excessive comments:
 All functions are commented with """ """, the others are mostly written so I can understand the program myself.

+## Benchmarking

+The benchmark results under [BenchmarkResults.md](BenchmarkResults.md) were obtained in the following way:

+first run `python3.12 visualizationGenerator.py` to generate the testdata in [temp](/temp/)\
+then run `python3.12 visualize.py` to generate the plots in [Plots](/Plots/)

+[benchmark.py](benchmark.py) is a dependency only intended to be used by [visualizationGenerator.py](visualizationGenerator.py), but its possible to call it yourself with `python3.12 benchmark.py solver n generator`, where solver is cdcl or dpll and generator is random, php or pebbling.
+It generates a file with the averaged results of 100 runs with the given solver on random or 1 run on php or pebbling.

 ## Other

 There are some convenience methods included.